 Korean Skin Care is said to be 12 years more advanced than North America’s.
-There has been a lot of buzz about it lately, so during my visit to Hong Kong this past April, I decided to pick up some stuff and give it a try.
+There has been a lot of buzz about it lately, so during my visit to Hong Kong this past April, I decided to pick up some stuff and give the much talked about Korean skin care regime a try.
 The regime can range from 8 to 15 steps twice a day.
 It seems daunting, but after seeing the results, I actually enjoy the me time.
 It’s also a great way to wind down before going to bed.

 I noticed results within two weeks of starting this regime.
 My acne has significantly subsided, my skin is glowing, smoother, more even and my pores are visibly smaller.
 I believe my acne has subsided due to multiple reasons in addition to this regime, however, that’s for another blog post.